 Get $0 fraud liability, 24-hour fraud protection, Citi Identity Theft Solutions and Lost Wallet Service—meaning Citi will replace your lost card within 24 hours and provide you with emergency cash in the meantime.

 Citi Entertainment gets you access to presale tickets, events and more, whether it be a music festival, professional football game or high-end restaurant experience.
 For more information, read Citi Entertainment’s FAQ page.

 Typically, it’s important that your spending garners enough rewards to justify paying an annual fee, but with the Citi Double Cash, there’s no need; the card doesn’t charge an annual fee, meaning there’s no recurring yearly cost to own the card.

 As discussed above, the Citi Double Cash offers a lengthy 0 percent introductory APR on balance transfers for 18 months with a 13.99 percent to 23.99 percent variable APR thereafter.
 The ongoing APR is well below the average current interest rate and could be one the lowest rates for a flat-rate cash back card of its caliber that we’ve seen so far this year.
 Just keep in mind if you fail to pay off your balance within the given 0 percent window, you’ll be subject to the card’s variable APR for the rest of your card ownership.

 Frequent travelers should know the Citi Double Cash charges a foreign transaction fee of 3 percent of each purchase.
 If you travel outside of the U.S., be sure to bring along an additional credit card that offers no foreign transaction fees.

 How the Citi Double Cash compares to similar cards

-With this in mind, here are three, currently available cash back or balance transfer credit card offers to consider before deciding on the Citi Double Cash.
+With all that in mind, here are three solid cash back or balance transfer credit cards to consider before deciding on the Citi Double Cash.

 Best cards to pair with the Citi Double Cash